vandana0100/isd_project_1/isd_project/README.md

 #### 2. Observer Pattern:
 - The Observer Pattern is utilized to create a notification system where Clients act as observers to BankAccounts (subjects).
 When significant events occur (like balance changes or large transactions), the accounts notify the clients, providing real-time updates and enhancing user engagement.
 This design allows for flexible communication between objects, making it easier to extend functionality in the future.

+## Event-Driven Programming Paradigm

+### Overview

+In Assignment 4, the application implements the Event-Driven Programming Paradigm (EDP) to manage user interactions and account transactions.
+The EDP model is fundamental for creating responsive and interactive applications where the flow of execution is determined by events such as user actions, system messages, or other external factors.

+### Key Elements

+1. **Signals and Slots**:
+   PySide6’s signal and slot mechanism is used to trigger actions in response to events.
+In our project, the AccountDetailsWindow emits signals when account transactions (deposit or withdraw) are completed, and these signals are received by the ClientLookupWindow to update the displayed account balance.

+2. **Event Handling**:
+   The primary event handlers are connected to widgets, such as buttons, and are responsible for managing user interactions.
+For example, when a user deposits or withdraws an amount, an event is triggered, updating the balance and ensuring that the GUI is kept in sync with the underlying data.

+3. **Signal Emission**:
+   After a successful transaction in the AccountDetailsWindow, a signal is emitted containing the updated BankAccount.
+This signal notifies other parts of the program (like the ClientLookupWindow) that the data has been changed, allowing the application to update the GUI accordingly.

+4. **Signal Reception**:
+   The ClientLookupWindow class listens for the emitted signal and updates the balance in the table for the corresponding account.
+This ensures that any change made in one window (like a successful transaction) is immediately reflected in the other windows without needing to refresh or manually update the data.

+### Benefits of EDP in the Application

+- Responsiveness: The application reacts instantly to user actions, ensuring an interactive experience.
+- Modularity: Each component of the application (e.g., AccountDetailsWindow, ClientLookupWindow) handles its own specific functionality but communicates through signals, promoting a loosely coupled architecture.
+- Real-time Updates: Account balances are updated in real-time across different windows when a transaction is processed.

+This event-driven approach helps maintain a fluid user interface and is efficient in handling asynchronous tasks such as transactions and data updates.